sourcegraph/about/handbook/ce/roles/head_of_customer_support.md

 ### In the first 90 days you will…
 * Take full ownership of our support process.
 * Run an evaluation of our support tools, integrations, SLA, and processes and propose recommendations for improvement.
-* Begin actioning the approved improvement plan.
+* Begin implementing the approved improvement plan.

 ### In the first year you will…
 * Be able to point to product and documentation improvements which were implemented due to metrics the support process provided.